-As shown in the consolidated statement of cash flows, the Group generated net cash from operating activities of £11.1 million during the year (2011 - £26.1 million).
-Gearing, on the basis of gross debt to total assets, was 16.9% (2011 - 18.6%).
-Whilst net debt (total loans and borrowings less cash and cash equivalents) has increased to £198.7 million (2011 - £174.5 million), the Group has undrawn committed facilities of £64.6 million at the balance sheet date.
-The Group therefore has considerable financial resources and very low gearing.
-As a consequence, the Directors consider that the Group is well placed to manage its business risks successfully despite the continued uncertain economic outlook.
+As shown in the consolidated statement of cash flows, the Group generated net cash from operating activities of \pounds 24.0 million during the year (2012 - \pounds 11.1 million).
+Gearing, on the basis of gross debt to total assets, was 18.9% (2012 - 16.9%).
+Net debt (total loans and borrowings less cash and cash equivalents) has increased to \pounds 223.7 million (2012 - \pounds 198.7 million), due principally to the acquisition of and additions to investment property and the Group has undrawn committed facilities of \pounds 20.0 million at the balance sheet date.
+The Group has considerable financial resources and very low gearing and therefore, the Directors consider that the Group is well placed to manage its business risks successfully despite the continued uncertain economic outlook.
 Consequently, the Directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.